LauraKirby/aspera-ibm-analytics-api/analytics-api.md

     require 'yaml'
     ```

-1. To add hard-coded data and helper methods, add the following to the bottom of `./get_analytics_data.rb`:
+1. To add hard-coded data and helper methods, add this code to the bottom of `./get_analytics_data.rb`:

     ```ruby
     # load secrets from config.yml file